craftcms/docs/docs/5.x/development/graphql.md

 1. A single **Public Schema** that defines which content should be available publicly.
 2. Any number of private schemas you create, each having its own secret **Access Token**.

 Any GraphQL API request without a token will use the Public Schema.
-Craft with otherwise use a valid token to determine the relevant schema.
+Craft will otherwise use a valid token to determine the relevant schema.

 You can manage your schemas in the control panel at **GraphQL** → **Schemas**.
 In addition to defining the scope of each schema, you can also give them expiration dates, regenerate their tokens, and disable them.